maxviazov/Spring-Frameworks-/Spring-Framework-Versions.md

 We fully test and support Spring on Long-Term Support (LTS) releases of the JDK: currently JDK 8, JDK 11 and JDK 17.
 Additionally, there is support for intermediate releases such as JDK 18 and 19 on a best-effort basis, meaning that we accept bug reports and will try to address them as far as technically possible but won't provide any service level guarantees.

-The GraalVM version supported by Spring Framework 6.0.x for native images is GraalVM 22.3, currently based on JDK 17-19.
+The GraalVM version supported by Spring Framework 6.0.x for native images is GraalVM 22.3 based on JDK 17-19.
 Please note that GraalVM is aligning with the OpenJDK release model as of 2023, with only the latest Java level to be supported in each GraalVM release.
 As a consequence, Spring Framework 6.x feature releases may have to require new GraalVM versions with a higher JDK baseline in the future, e.g. based on JDK 21 as the next LTS.

 # What's New